klustria/oci-devops-helidon-example/oci_basic_setup/README.md

     ```shell
     cd ~/oci-mp
     ```
-11. Run the utility script from the main repository (`oci-devops-helidon-example`) to update the Config parameters:
+11. Run the `update_config_values.sh` utility script from the `oci-basic-setup` local repository to update the config parameters.
+Specify the directory location of the Helidon application as an argument to this script.
     ```shell
-    ~/oci-devops-helidon-example/utils/update_config_values.sh
+    ~/helidon-labs/hols/oci-basic-setup/update_config_values.sh ~/oci-mp
     ```
     Invoking this script will perform the following:
     1. Updates in `~/oci-mp/server/src/main/resources/application.yaml` config file to set up a Helidon feature that sends Helidon generated metrics to the OCI monitoring service.
        1. compartmentId - Compartment ocid that is used for this demo
-       2. namespace - This can be any string but for this demo, this will be set to `helidon_metrics`.
+       2. namespace - This can be any string but for this demo, will be set to `helidon_metrics`.
     2. Updates in `~/oci-mp/server/src/main/resources/META-INF/microprofile-config.properties` config file to set up configuration parameters used by the Helidon app code to perform integration with OCI Logging and Metrics service.
        1. oci.monitoring.compartmentId - Compartment ocid that is used for this demo
        2. oci.monitoring.namespace - This can be any string but for this demo, this will be set to `helidon_application`.